-During our testing phase, we discovered that Intel DML does not support interrupt-based completion signaling, as discussed in Section 2.3.1.3.
-Instead, it resorts to busy-waiting, which consumes CPU cycles, thereby impacting concurrent operations.
+During our testing phase, we discovered that Intel DML does not support interruptbased completion signaling, as discussed in Section 2.3.1.3.
+Instead, it resorts to busywaiting, which consumes CPU cycles and is primarily beneficial for reducing power consumption during copies [6].
 To mitigate this issue, we extended the functionality of both Cache and CacheData, providing weak versions of Cache::Access and CacheData::WaitOnCompletion.
-The weak wait function only checks for operation completion once and then returns, irrespective of the completion state, thereby relaxing the guarantee that the cache location will be valid after the call.
-Hence, the user must verify validity after the wait if they choose to utilize this option.
-Similarly, weak access merely returns a pre-existing instance of CacheData, bypassing work submission when no entry is present for the requested memory block.
-These features prove beneficial in latency-sensitive scenarios where the overhead from cache operations and waiting on completion is undesirable.
-As the weak functions constitute optional behaviour, not integral to the Caches' operation, Figure 4.1 does not cover them.
+The weak wait function only checks for operation completion once and then returns, relaxing the guarantee that the cache location will be valid after the call.
+Hence, the user must verify validity even after the wait function if they choose to utilize this option.
+Similarly, weak access merely returns a pre-existing instance of CacheData, bypassing caching.
+This feature proves beneficial in latency-sensitive scenarios where the overhead from cache operations and waiting for operation completion is undesirable.
+Additionally, while optimizing for access latency, we encountered delays caused by page fault handling on the DSA, as depicted in Figure 2.5.
+These delays not only affect the current task but also impede the progress of other tasks on the DSA.
+Consequently, the default behaviour of the cache is set to trigger an error on page faults, while still offering the option to let the DSA handle the fault.